mscook/SeqFindR/README.rst

     * ncbiblast >= 2.2.27
     * python >= 2.7 (Python 3 is not supported)
     * `pip`_
+    * Freetype (font engine).
+May be required to build Matplotlib.

 You can check these are installed by::